 I had a CT scan, which showed an abnormality on my brain but I wasn’t displaying any other obvious signs of stroke and was discharged.
-The discharge note said: this needs to be investigated, but the advice was to have an MRI in the next couple of weeks.
+The discharge note said "This needs to be investigated", but the advice was to have an MRI in the next couple of weeks.
 There wasn’t much urgency to it.

 By Monday morning, I started to lose sensation in my right arm.
 Not total loss but definitely loss; I wasn’t able to determine the difference between hot and cold water.

-I went back in for a brain MRI first thing on Tuesday morning and was admitted to the ED straight from the MRI.
+I went back in for a brain MRI first thing on Tuesday morning and was admitted to the Emergency Department straight from the MRI.
 The MRI showed a number of minor and mini strokes, as well as a moderate stroke.
 The neurologists thought I must have had previous strokes that had gone undetected.

 From there, over the course of a week, we went down a rabbit warren to look at what could be causing this.
-It was thought I might be suffering from vasculitis (inflammation of the blood vessels) or an auto immune problem.
-A brain angiogram ruled out vasculitis which was a big relief.
+It was thought I might be suffering from vasculitis (inflammation of the blood vessels) or an autoimmune problem.
+A brain angiogram ruled out vasculitis, which was a big relief.

-I left the hospital as a high functioning stroke survivor with minimal physical and cognitive deficits at discharge.
+I left the hospital as a high-functioning stroke survivor with minimal physical and cognitive deficits at discharge.
 I was given secondary stroke prevention medication such as blood thinners, but had very little guidance on what to expect next.
 I was told that fatigue happens to 80 per cent of stroke sufferers, and to keep an eye on it as it can be pretty hard going.
 That doesn’t even come close to describing how debilitating it was.

-It’s now been more than 12 months since my episode and I continue to make good progress but I am not back to normal.
+It’s now been more than 12 months since my episode and I continue to make good progress, but I am not back to normal.
 It’s been a long and slow recovery.

 I suffered from bad nausea, dizziness and balance problems for the first nine months.
-When you are nauseous you can't eat and I was unable to gain weight.
+When you are nauseous you can't eat, and I was unable to gain weight.
 I therefore lost a lot of physical strength and got even more tired.

 I had to put my son in child care earlier than we intended because I was unable to care for him.
 Then the combination of the secondary stroke prevention medication, the blood thinning, low iron and the low white blood cell count meant I was picking up a lot of viruses and getting sick a lot.

-All of those post stroke, knock on effects really took their toll.
+All of those post-stroke, knock-on effects really took their toll.

-The advice I would like to share with others is that stroke recovery is a slow and challenging process but time is your friend.
-You need to allow it to take place and you need to have a realistic set of expectations.
+The advice I would like to share with others is that stroke recovery is a slow and challenging process, but time is your friend.
+You need to allow it to take place, and you need to have a realistic set of expectations.
 During the healing process, I had to accept that my brain now operates differently to before, and I can’t change that.
 My brain processes sensory things like sound, noise, light and movement differently than before my stroke.
 I just have to take time and find a way to work with my body.

-Three months post stroke, I reached a point where my physical and cognitive state had become so bad that I was close to hospitalisation again.
+Three months post-stroke, I reached a point where my physical and cognitive state had become so bad that I was close to hospitalisation again.
 The solution I came up with, with my family, was to rent an Airbnb down the street from our house for a period of time.
 I stayed there every night, and it wasn't easy being away from two young children, but it was a much better option than being readmitted to hospital.
 I needed to sleep, to eat well, to reduce the environmental noise around me.

 At that point I had to acknowledge and accept that my body was not going to heal overnight.
-I had to change things or I was going to continue to go backwards and get sicker..
+I had to change things or I was going to continue to go backwards and get sicker.
 And that is not a good outcome for me or my family.
 After being strict with rest and nutrition, things improved.

 What I was experiencing was not normal, but I convinced myself that it was, and I was not familiar with FAST.
 Double vision alone should have been enough for me to call 000.

 Young stroke doesn't always present the same way as older stroke.
 Younger people, the medical profession, and society as a whole need to be aware that you're not necessarily going to experience face drooping or lose mobility in one side of the body.
-A lot of the time young stroke gets misdiagnosed on the frontline, which happened to me.
+A lot of the time, young stroke gets misdiagnosed on the frontline, which happened to me.

 I physically look normal but I'm not.
 I have silent deficits in my brain.
-I think of it as my software not working properly but others can't see that from the external perspective unless my words don't come out properly or there are other physical signs.
+I think of it as my software not working properly, but others can't see that from the external perspective unless my words don't come out properly or there are other physical signs.

-It’s those knock on effects which continue to be debilitating and take their toll.
+It’s those knock-on effects which continue to be debilitating and take their toll.
 But the neuroplasticity of the brain is amazing.
-Your brain heals and reworks itself and that's why we can learn to talk again, and learn to use our limbs.
+Your brain heals and reworks itself, and that's why we can learn to talk again, and learn to use our limbs.